 To say that these times are “uncertain” is like saying the ocean is wet.

 Thanks to the Fed, interest rates are resting at all-time lows and are poised to stay that way for the foreseeable future.
+We may see a slight uptick as we near the end of 2017, but other than that continuing economic and fiscal policy uncertainties should keep rates low.

 Long considered the quintessential safe haven, Treasury bonds are not even keeping up with inflation.